JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ## New Build Cache Feature

-We're expanding the list of [build features](adding-build-features.md) with **Build Cache** — the feature that allows you to cache files used by a build configuration (for example, Maven dependencies or NodeJS packages).
-Cached files can be reused by the same build configuration during subsequent runs, or shared with other configurations that belong to the same project.
-When a build starts, a TeamCity agent downloads the latest cache version to the project's working directory, thus optimizing and accelerating the build process.
+We're expanding the list of [build features](adding-build-features.md) with **Build Cache**, the feature that allows you to cache files used by a build configuration (for example, Maven dependencies or NodeJS packages).
+Cached files can be reused by the same build configuration during subsequent runs or shared with other configurations that belong to the same project.
+When a build starts, a TeamCity agent downloads the latest cache version to the project's working directory, optimizing and accelerating the build process.

 <img src="dk-buildCache-split.png" width="706" alt="Reuse caches published by other configurations"/>

 Build Cache is currently available as a community technology preview (CTP).
-Navigate to **Administration | Experimental Features** and tick a corresponding checkbox to enable this build feature.
+Navigate to **Administration | Experimental Features** and tick the corresponding checkbox to enable this build feature.

 ## Server Health Reports for Archived Projects